What Are The Top Public Relations Skills You Should Master?

 Again, not just a PR skill but a life skill that you can use for every relationship.

-Public relations skills are more than just being a good writer or having solid relationships with the media.
+Public relations skills are more than being a good writer or having solid relationships with the media.
 First, you need to understand the business context.
-This usually comes with experience because if you are starting in PR, you may not understand the broader concepts of business like the supply chain, retail channels, customer and sales operations that make a business work and function, DE&I programs, employee relations, and internal communications.
+This usually comes with experience because if you are starting in PR, you may not understand the broader business concepts like the supply chain, retail channels, customer and sales operations that make a business work and function, DE&I programs, employee relations, and internal communications.
 Each element is essential to think about and plan for when creating a PR strategy.

-What are the technical skills for PR?
+What are The Technical Skills for PR?

 A recent PR analytics report states that 75% of PR pros say their technical skills are between “good” and “excellent.”
 However, they need to be excellent.
 PR pros must learn to use a media database, social listening technology, and media monitoring software.